Debjit0/firebase_chat/README.md

-# firebase_chat
+# firebase_cha

-A new Flutter project.
+A realtime chat app with firebase

 ## Getting Started